Rebecca1061/Data-Analysis-Project-3/README.md

 >Visual analysis concluded best days for pizza sales was weekend or Fridays/Sundays around evening time

->Classic pizza of large size  was the most sold catogory of pizzas.
+>Classic pizza of large size was the most sold category of pizzas.

 #Power BI Dashboard